dscottd7/quibble-backend/app/README.md

 2. Create and activate a virtual environment:
 ```
 python3 -m venv venv

-source venv/bin/activate  # On Windows use venv\Scripts\activate
+source venv/bin/activate  # Use this if you have Mac/Linux
+.\venv\Scripts\activate    # Use this if you have Windows
 ```
 3. Install required dependencies:
 ```